amitojsingh366/veroscribe-project/README.md

 without introducing a separate component styling system.
 Tailwind was also easy to pair-program with because the design decisions stayed close to the JSX, which made it straightforward to iterate with AI tools while keeping the UI consistent across patient and admin screens.
+The visual direction is heavily inspired by Veroscribe's public landing page at https://www.veroscribe.com/ so the prototype feels connected to the existing brand rather than like a generic scheduling demo.

 ### Real Database Over Mock-Only Data